-One of the most eye-catching features on the Galaxy Note 20 Ultra is the phone's dynamic refresh rate that automatically adjusts based on what you're using the phone for.
+One of the most eye-catching features on the Galaxy Note 20 Ultra remains the phone's dynamic refresh rate that automatically adjusts based on what you're using the phone for.
 There are other productivity-minded features, too: The S Pen is more responsive than ever, with latency reduced to 9ms.
 Samsung's DeX feature works wirelessly with the Galaxy Note 20 Ultra.
-And the phone is powered by the Snapdragon 865 Plus, which is still an excellent chipset even after the Snapdragon 888's arrival.
+The phone is also powered by the Snapdragon 865 Plus, which is still an excellent chipset even after the Snapdragon 888's arrival.

 Read our full Samsung Galaxy Note 20 Ultra review.

 Read our full Samsung Galaxy S21 review.

 As good as the Galaxy Note 20 Ultra and Galaxy S21 Ultra are, both phones cost well over $1,000.
 The Galaxy Note 20 comes in at $999, and you don't have too make too many compromises to save hundreds of dollars for a still powerful phablet.

 The Galaxy Note 20's 6.7-inch display skips the faster refresh rates found on those more expensive phones and instead of a glass back, you get a plastic one.
 Neither sacrifice is too great, though, especially when it means getting a phone with cameras that perform as well as the Note 20's triple lenses do.
 You also get the S Pen — the secret weapon of the Galaxy Note lineup — and all of the note-taking improvements that have come with the Note 20 Ultra.

 Throw in excellent performance from a Snapdragon 865 Plus chipset — the same one in the more expensive Note 20 Ultra — and you'll be impressed by all the value Samsung has packed into the $999 Galaxy Note 20.
 However, it barely beats out the Galaxy S21 Plus for a place on this list solely because of the S Pen.
 If you want a $999 phone that has the latest specs and a glass back, then be sure to check out the S21 Plus.